Increase Broadband Speed

-There have been promising developments that may stimulate the adoption of Fibre to the Premises (FTTP).
+There have been developments aimed at stimulating the adoption of Fibre to the Premises (FTTP).
 Openreach has recently announced significant price decreases in its FTTP on Demand product from February 2018, which (with the help of a forthcoming nationwide gigabit voucher scheme) may fuel adoption of FTTP.
 This is a promising development and may mark the turning point in the fortunes of true fibre to the premises in the UK.

 FTTP on Demand was launched by BT in April 2013, making FTTP available to anyone served by Fibre to the Cabinet (FTTC).
 To understand the differences between FTTP and FTTC, read our article: